Heavy Neutrino Search via the Higgs boson at the LHC: Conclusion

 \section{Conclusion}

-We investigated the prospect of probing the single-production of a right handed heavy neutrino from the on-shell decay of the SM Higgs boson at the 13 TeV LHC.
-We adopt the inverted see-saw model where a sizable neutrino mixing angle is allowed.
-Due to the small SM width of the Higgs boson, a significant $h\rightarrow N \nu$ branching ratio can be achieved within the current bounds on the $N\nu$ mixing.
+We investigated the prospects of probing the single-production of a heavy RHN from the on-shell decay of the SM Higgs boson at the LHC at $13$ TeV.
+In the framework of the inverse see-saw model, a sizable neutrino mixing angle can be allowed.
+Due to the small decay width of the SM Higgs boson, a significant $h\rightarrow N \nu$ branching fraction can be allowed within the current bounds on the $N\nu$ mixing.

-We adopt the maximally allowed $N\nu$ mixing angle, the corresponding Higgs boson decay width, to derive a maximal signal rate for the $pp\rightarrow h j$ where the Higgs boson decays into the right-handed neutrino.
-We require a hard ISR jet to transversely boost the visibility of $h,N$ decay products as well as for background suppression.
-For $N$ identification, we require both $W$ and $N$ mass reconstruction from the jets and lepton-jet(s) systems in a $3j + \ell$ final state.
+We adopt the $pp\rightarrow h j$ process as the search channel where the SM Higgs boson decays into the RHN followed by $N\to W\ell$ and $W\to j j $.
+One high $p_T$ associated jet is required for triggering and also to transversely boost $h$ decay products as well as better background suppression.
+A leading order calculation of the $pp\rightarrow h j$ process is carried out at one-loop level in signal event generation.
+The $N$ mass is reconstructed in $N\to \ell W$, followed by $W \to q \overline{q}^{\prime}$.
+A transverse mass cut is further introduced to reduce the SM $t\bar{t}, W+$jets contributions.

-A number of kinematical cuts are designed for signal selection.
-Signal and background analyses are carried out to evaluate the cut efficiencies, as shown in detail in Section ~\ref{sect:collider}.
-We found an cut efficiency at 1-3\% for $M_N$ close to Higgs boson mass and a reduced efficiency for lighter $N$.
-For a few benchmark $N$ masses 100-110 GeV, a maximal signal cross-section at $\sim$fb is obtained, compared to a total background at 0.3 pb from various $W$ and $t$ containing background channels.
-We note that transverse mass cuts may help further rejecting backgrounds.
-At optimal $N$ masses, the signals in $\nu_e$ SF and FD scenarios can be searched for and constrained by the up-coming LHC runs at a signal-to-background ratio around 5 by 3000 fb$^{-1}$ luminosity.
-The $\nu_\mu$ SF case has less significance because of stronger EWPD constraints.
-For $N$ much lighter than the Higgs boson, the signal is much less pronounced due to reduced decay branching and cut efficiencies.
+We found a selection efficiency at 1-3\% for $M_N$ close to the Higgs boson mass and a reduced efficiency for lighter $N$.
+For a few benchmark $N$ masses at 100 and 110 GeV, a leading order signal cross-section seems to be sub-fb after relevant selection requirements, compared with a total background of 0.1-0.16 pb.
+The significance at $2\sigma$ can be achieved at 3000 fb$^{-1}$ runs for a 5\% branching ratio for $h\rightarrow N\nu$ decay.
+At the maximally allowed $N\nu$ mixing angle, the inverse model gives 4\% and 3\% at $h\rightarrow N\nu$ branching ratio and 1.7$\sigma$ and 1.3$\sigma$ signal significance at 3000 fb$^{-1}$.
+Note $pp\rightarrow h j$ is a QCD dominated process and future NLO calculations may enhance these significance prospects.

 {\bf Acknowledgments}